Section last updated: January 2019.

 Form: TM22 (Full) TM23 (Partial)

-A proprietor can give up their rights in a trade mark, either in its entirety or in part.
+A proprietor can give up their rights in a Trade Mark, either in its entirety or in part.
 They must tell everyone who has an interest in the mark, for example, any licensees, that they intend to do so three months before they apply to surrender and declare that they have done so on the form.
 Once a mark has been surrendered, it cannot be restored to the register.
+The date of surrender will be entered in the Register.

 Rectification or correction of the register